As of 5th january 2021, Youth services will be changed in line with new Covid lockdown restrictions.

 Become a Trustee for JusB

 We are actively looking to recruit volunteers who can bring diversity, enthusiasm and different skill sets to the existing Board of Trustees.
-We would particularly welcome applications from ethnic groups, women and the under 30's.
+We would particularly welcome applications from all ethnic minority groups, people of all genders and especially younger applicants.
 If this sounds like something you would be interested in getting involved with, we would like to hear from you.
 For further information and the type of candidate we are looking for, please click the button below...

 For a Trustee Information Pack, please contact